juju/docs/src/en/reference-install.md

 See the [Snapcraft documentation][snapcraft] for more information on snaps.

-Note that you can still use a PPA to get the stable version:
+#### Using a PPA

+To install the most recent stable version using a PPA:

 ```bash
 sudo add-apt-repository -yu ppa:juju/stable